 Over the next 3 years, Kristina and Erin would talk to thousands of patients and their parents.
-They learned that not only was treatment expensive and hard to find, parents also wanted much more than simply local and affordable care.
+They learned that not only was treatment expensive and hard to find, parents also wanted much more than just local and affordable care.
 Families wanted treatment teams, with multiple specialists that were on the same page.
 They wanted practical support, with patient and parent mentors who understood their challenges.
-They wanted treatment that evolved with their family, following them during job relocations and leaving for college.
+They wanted treatment that evolved with their family, following them through job relocations and college.
 And they wanted treatment that was enduring, that stayed with you through recovery and could catch relapses before they occurred.

 In 2019, Kristina and Erin hired clinicians and parents and researchers and recovered patients and together, they built the treatment that families wanted and needed.
 Together, they built Equip.